Chapter 7 Lawyer or DIY Bankruptcy? A Choice For Your Future

 When DIY might be okay

 Self-filing might work specifically for simple Chapter 7 cases involving minimal assets, straightforward debts, and no creditor lawsuits.
-Nevertheless, even “simple” cases become complex without legal expertise.
+Nevertheless, even “simple” cases become complex without legal experience.

 Making the Right Choice for Your Situation